 - Motor is geared too high.
-Change to a lower gear setup. - Binding in the vehicle's drivetrain.
+Change to a smaller pinion gear or a larger spur gear. - Binding in the vehicle's drivetrain.
 Check to make sure nothing is interfering with the model's drivetrain. - The motor is shorted electrically.
 Check the motor for shorts and replace if necessary. - Check for faulty motor connections.

-Problem: Motor runs backwards but forward LEDs are on.

-• Motor is wired backwards.
+Problem: Motor runs backwards but forward LEDs are on.Motor is wired backwards.
 Swap the motor wires.